andersjo/danish_dependency_parser/README.md

 ### Data

 The pre-trained models are learned on the training part of the Danish Dependency Treebank.
 We use the version distributed as a part of the CONLL 2006 shared task on parsing.
-Part-of-speech tags are converted to the Google universal tagset.
+Part-of-speech tags are converted to the Google universal tagset before training.

+### Included software

+* Apache OpenNLP 1.5.2
+* Mate tools 3.3
+* Universal part-of-speech tags conversion files

 ### Results